jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We can, once we become player gods.

 https://vimeo.com/366560857
 _Figma is a design tool for websites and apps.
 In the past, designers, writers, programmers all spoke through many managers.
 With Figma there are no "eight different bosses" needed.
-Worker-to-worker collaboration becomes super-easy and the remaining managers can review progress in real-time.
+Worker-to-worker collaboration becomes super-easy.
+Management is lessened because anyone can review progress in real-time.
 Your workplace can, and will, one-day foster cooperation like this.
 And it's the open-source mentality that lets us build it for ourselves._

 ## Fighting for The Future - The Era of Mass-Collaboration Won't Just Happen